Post by Joanna on Jul 15, 2017 14:34:51 GMT -5

-The swarming flies, the demonic pig, the ooze seeping through the walls and floorboards ... the house (above) that was once called 112 Ocean Avenue in Amityville, Long Island, has been a staple of Hollywood for decades.
-Though you’re probably aware the supernatural film series is allegedly based on true events, there are plenty of creepy facts about the “Amityville Horror” case you may not know.
-The movies never tell the full story – and it turns out the whole thing is even more complicated than most people think.
+The swarming flies, the demonic pig, the ooze seeping through the walls and floorboards ... the house (above) that was once known as 112 Ocean Avenue in Amityville, Long Island, has been a Hollywood staple for decades.
+Although you’re probably aware the supernatural film series is allegedly based on true events, there are plenty of creepy facts about the “Amityville Horror” case you may not know.
+The movies never tell the full story – and it turns out the events and their aftermath are more complicated than most people think.

-When we talk about the Amityville Horror case, we’re really talking about two cases: the mass murders committed by Ronald “Butch” DeFeo, Jr. in November 1974, and the experiences of George and Kathleen Lutz in December 1975. after they moved into the house where those murders took place.
+The Amityville Horror case actually consists of two primary incidents: the mass murders committed by Ronald “Butch” DeFeo Jr. in November 1974, and the experiences of George and Kathleen Lutz in December 1975 after they moved into the house where the murders took place.
 On Nov.
 13, 1974, all members of the DeFeo family – save Butch – were found murdered in their beds.
 Ronald Jr. was later arrested, tried for the killings and found guilty Nov.
 21, 1975.
-Just a month after the conviction, the Lutzes moved into the house and well ... as they tell it, things didn’t go exactly as planned.
+Just a month after his conviction, the Lutzes moved into the house and well ... as they tell it, things didn’t go exactly as planned.

-The Lutzes’ story is probably what most people think of when they hear the phrase “The Amityville Horror” – the tale of a Long Island family who thought they were moving into their dream home, only to have it quickly turn into a nightmare.
+The Lutz family’s story is probably what most people think of when they hear the phrase “The Amityville Horror” – the tale of a Long Island family who believed they were moving into their dream home, only to have it quickly turn into a nightmare.
 People first became aware of the house from Jay Anson’s 1977 book The Amityville Horror: A True Story.
-Then the book became a Hollywood hit move released in 1979 starring James Brolin and Margot Kidder, spawning an entire franchise in the process.
-These days, the haunted house story is largely believed to have been a hoax, though for their part, George and Kathy stuck to their guns for the remainder of their lives.
+Then the book became a Hollywood hit movie released in 1979 starring James Brolin and Margot Kidder, spawning an entire franchise in the process.
+These days, the haunted house story is largely believed to have been a hoax, though for their part, George and Kathy stuck to their claims for the remainder of their lives.
 (The couple divorced in 1988, Kathleen died of emphysema in 2004, and George of heart disease in 2006.)

-DeFeo later claimed “voices” told him to kill his family and a psychiatrist testifying for the defense at trial said Butch had a dissociative disorder, an indication he would have experienced the murders as if he were outside his body or “watching” it happen.
-However, the prosecution’s psychiatrist successfully argued that DeFeo actually had antisocial personality disorder, an indication he would have been perfectly aware of what he was doing, but had no regard for right and wrong.
-DeFeo was found guilty of six counts of second-degree murder and sentenced to six consecutive life sentences.
+DeFeo later claimed “voices” told him to kill his family and a psychiatrist testifying for the defense at trial said Butch had a dissociative disorder, an indication he would have experienced the murders as if he were outside his body “watching” it happen.
+Nevertheless, the prosecution’s psychiatrist successfully argued that DeFeo actually had an antisocial personality disorder, an indication he would have been perfectly aware of what he was doing, but had no regard for right and wrong.
+DeFeo was found guilty of six counts of second-degree murder and sentenced to six consecutive sentences of 25 years to life.

 The DeFeos’ furniture was sold with the house.
 According to the first chapter of Anson’s book, the furniture that had been in the house when Butch DeFeo killed his family was also purchased by the Lutzes for an additional $400.
 Others who knew George and Kathy claim the Lutzes purchased only some of the furniture, including that in the dining room, Dawn and Butch’s bedroom sets, a chair and other odds and ends.